Quintus Mucius Scaevola Pontifex

 Quintus Mucius Scaevola "Pontifex" (140–82 BC) was a politician of the Roman Republic and an important early authority on Roman law.
 He is credited with founding the study of law as a systematic discipline.
-He was elected Pontifex Maximus (chief priest of Rome), as had been his father and uncle before him.
-He was the first Roman Pontifex Maximus to be murdered publicly, in Rome in the temple of the Vestal Virgins, signifying a breakdown of historical norms and religious taboos in the Republic.
+He was elected pontifex maximus, as had been his father and uncle before him.
+He was the first Roman pontifex maximus to be murdered publicly, in Rome in the temple of the Vestal Virgins, signifying a breakdown of historical norms and religious taboos in the Republic.